jamesyang124/finatra-common-practice/docs/src/main/tut/docs/http-client.md

 layout: docs
 title: Http Client
 ---

-# Http Client
+## Http Client

-By the gitter8 project - [https://github.com/forthy/finatra.g8](https://github.com/forthy/finatra.g8) supplied `RichHttpClient`, we can extend the http clients as below:
+The code base already supplied `RichHttpClient`, we can then extend the http clients.

 ```scala
 package object client {